camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

    As described in [Appendix A (Normative): `info.description` template for when User identification can be from either an access token or explicit identifier](#appendix-a-normative-infodescription-template-for-when-user-identification-can-be-from-either-an-access-token-or-explicit-identifier) a three-legged access token is associated with Personal Identifiable Information (PII).

    If the access token is self-contained then the three-legged access token contains PII and the confidentiality of that PII must be protected.
-   The confidentiallity of the PII in the self-contained access token can be achieved by the API provider's authorization server encrypting the PII to the API Provider's API endpoint.
+   The confidentiality of the PII in the self-contained access token can be achieved by the API provider's authorization server encrypting

+   the PII to the API Provider's API endpoint.

 4. **Input parameter validation**